stroiman/presentation-driving-it-2025/pages/outtro.md

 - [gost-dom/v8go]

-  Fork of v8go used by Gost-DOM (don't use), nesting ground for adding V8 features not yet available in v8go.
+  Fork of v8go used by Gost-DOM (don't use), nesting ground for V8 features not yet in v8go.

 - [gost-dom/webref]